issue-ops/releaser/README.md

 [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow),
 changes are submitted through a pull request (PR) and eventually merged into the default branch (e.g. `main`).
-Using [Semantic Versioning](https://semver.org/), merging breaking changes, new features, or bug fixes constitutes a version change and, depending on your strategy, a new release.
+Using [Semantic Versioning](https://semver.org/), merging breaking changes, new features, or bugfixes constitutes a version change and, depending on your strategy, a new release.
 This action automates the creation of releases based on provided version tags and/or "commitish" values (commit SHAs and branch names).